-Santalum spicatum (sandalwood) is variously known as birdilyba, kirti, munyunpa, parnjal, pikarra, tarrtjanpa, tatjan, tujan(pa), thumbuny, walarda, walku, warlka, wirawayin (GALCAC, 2022), uilarac, waang, willarak, wolgol, wollgat (Abbott, 1983), poilyenum (Bindon and Chadwick, 1992)1, native sandalwood or Western Australian sandalwood.
+Santalum spicatum (sandalwood) is variously known as birdilyba, kirti, munyunpa, parnjal, pikarra, tarrtjanpa, tatjan, tujan(pa), thumbuny, walarda, walku, warlka, wirawayin (GALCAC, 2022), uilarac, waang, willarak, wolgol, wollgat (Abbott, 1983), poilyenum (Bindon and Chadwick, 1992), native sandalwood or Western Australian sandalwood.

-Sandalwood is a slow-growing, long-lived small woody tree or shrub that is one of 25 known species of the Santalum genus, and one of four that is indigenous to Western Australia.
-Sandalwood extends across the southern semi-arid and arid regions of Western Australia and South Australia.
+Sandalwood is a slow-growing, long-lived small woody tree or shrub that is one of 25 known species of the Santalum genus, and one of four that the Western Australian Herbarium (1998b) lists as indigenous to Western Australia.
+Sandalwood extends across the southern semiarid and arid regions of Western Australia and South Australia.
 'Wild' sandalwood refers to populations of sandalwood growing among naturally established native vegetation; and 'plantation' sandalwood is cultivated sandalwood specifically grown on previously cleared land as a commercial crop.

-Within Western Australia, the sandalwood distribution is across 173 million hectares of the Wheatbelt, Goldfields, Murchison, Gascoyne and southern Pilbara regions, that is the Country of 80 or more Aboriginal Clans on lands now classified as either Crown or private (Appendix 1).
-These lands are managed for purposes that include conservation, mining, pastoralism and the use and benefit of Aboriginal People.
+Within Western Australia, the sandalwood distribution is across 173 million hectares of the Wheatbelt, Goldfields, Murchison, Gascoyne and southern Pilbara regions, that is the Country of 80 or more Aboriginal clans on lands now classified as either Crown or private (Appendix 1).
+These lands are managed for purposes that include conservation, mining, pastoralism and the use and benefit of Aboriginal people.